BoulahiaAhmed/Generate-and-Translate-using-LLMs/README.md

 **1- Dataset Creation**: How to gather and prepare the data necessary for fine-tuning.

-**2-  Creation**: Crafting effective prompts to guide the models in performing the desired tasks.
+**2- Prompt Creation**: Crafting effective prompts to guide the models in performing the desired tasks.

 **3- Model Fine-Tuning**: Using Unsloth AI to fine-tune our models specifically for summarization and title generation.